Overview of Codeine Abuse

 There are many unpleasant side effects of codeine abuse, some of which can be fatal.
 These effects include:

 - Liver malfunction (especially with the Tylenol formulations).

 Markedly lowered heart and respiration rates can result from central nervous system depression.
 The resulting decrease in oxygenated blood to the brain and other vital organs can lead to seizures or even death.

 Learn more about the effects of codeine use.

 If you are struggling to dig your way out of a codeine addiction, there are several roads you can travel to find the support you need to recover, such as:

-- Checking into a residential rehab center.
+- Checking into a residential or inpatient rehab center.

 - Joining Narcotics Anonymous.

 - Participating in other 12-Step groups, or non-12-Step recovery programs such as SMART Recovery.